Kwabratseur/TracknTrace/README.md

-DHWColumns = Pdhw                 # Domestic Hot Water Power Column ResampleTime = 30T                # Delta Time to resample all data towards format = Excel                    # linear**: chronologic data or ordered **csv** dataYear = 2020
+DHWColumns = Pdhw                 # Domestic Hot Water Power Column ResampleTime = 30T                # Delta Time to resample all data towards format = Excel                    # linear**: chronologic data or ordered **csv** Timeformat = %%d-%%m-%%Y %%H:%%M:%%s # Time format, only applicable for csv format dataYear = 2020

+[slice]
+start = 50 # data cutoff at the start
+end = -1  # data cutoff at the end

 [CategoryUnits]                   # Each column in RenamedColumns need to be described according to below standard Tlv = °C,gebouwdata,"temperatuur woonkamer"